ramihsn/interview-prep/README.md

 - [x] Add support for excel file as an input
 - [x] Replace SQLAlchemy with SQLModel
 - [ ] Improve the UI/UX of the frontend
+- [ ] Add the answer to the question card
 - [ ] Write unit tests for frontend
 - [ ] Write unit tests for backend
 - [ ] Write e2e tests